caseywatts/caseywatts.github.io/book/_chapters/chapter2.md

 - What are the four major types of inputs to your consciousness?
 - Practice the “whoop” — whoop yourself 3 times today.
 While in this introspective state, notice your inputs.
 Identify inputs from each of the four major types of inputs.
 - Explain CBT (at a high level) to a friend.
-Do a bit of independent research (googling!) if you want to be able to speak about it more accurately.
+Do a bit of independent research (Googling!) if you want to be able to speak about it more accurately.
 - Use the term “post-hoc rationalization” in a conversation this week.

 ## Read More